Childers, Queensland: Amenities

-Childers has many general local services, an art gallery (Bundaberg Regional Art Gallery – BRAG) and Information Centre.
-Cultural entertainment facilitated through the Childers Cultural Centre – a town hall hired through the Bundaberg Regional Council.
+Childers has a library, an art gallery (Childers Art Space), and a visitor information Centre.
+Cultural entertainment takes place at the Isis Cultural Centre at 49 Churchill Street.

 Bundaberg Regional Libraries operate a public library at 49 Churchill Street.

 The Childers branch of the Queensland Country Women's Association meets at 1 Crescent Street.

 Christ Church Anglican Church is at 11 Mcilwraith Street.
 It is within the Anglican Archdiocese of Brisbane.

 Sacred Heart Catholic Church is at 40 Churchill Street.
 It is within the Roman Catholic Archdiocese of Brisbane.

 Childers Uniting Church is at 36 Macrossan Street.
 It is part of the Uniting Church in Australia.

 Grace Lutheran Church is at 226 Churchill Street.
 It is part of the Lutheran Church of Australia.

 The Childers Apostolic Church of Queensland is at 13 Nelson Street.
 It is part of the Apostolic Church of Queensland.

 Childers Wesleyan Methodist Church is at 6 Broadhurst Street.
 It is part of the Wesleyan Methodist Church of Australia.

 Childers Gospel Chapel is at 34 Churchill Street.
 It is part of the Christian Community Churches of Australia.

 Events

+Childers Show is a one-day agricultural show.
+Historically, it was held in early August, but is now hosted in late May or early June.

 Childers holds a Multicultural Festival once a year on the final weekend in July.
-The town also hosts an agricultural show; which in the past was held in early August, but is now hosted in late May or early June.